 Social Documentation Program Learning Outcomes

-Students who earn an M.A. in Social Documentation will gain the skills, knowledge, and understanding that will enable them to:
+Students who earn an M.F.A. in Social Documentation will gain the skills, knowledge, and understanding that will enable them to:

 1. Critically analyze social issues pertaining their documentary subject matter by applying social science methodologies and will implement ethically sound community negotiation and professional and interpersonal interaction in documentary fieldwork.